Sanskarchaurasiya05/Sanskarchaurasiya05/README.md

 ---
 ### 👦 About Me
-- 👨‍💻 I'm a B-Tech CSE Final year student at UIET Kanpur
+- 👨‍💻 I'm a B-Tech IT Final year student at UIET Kanpur

 - 🔭 I’m currently working on **EHM Consultancy Pvt.
 Ltd.** & focusing on **DSA**